 Carry out & Dispose of wipes in Ziploc bag.
 Animals like to dig up tissue paper, and it doesn’t decompose as quick.
 Our goal is to leave no trace behind.

 Do not burn your waste or tissues.
 Tissue paper is extremely flammable and can cause forest fires.
 It’s best to dispose of waste materials properly.

-Hiking 101 is about learning the essentials and increasing your confidence and hiking skills.
+Hiking 101 is about learning the essentials, increasing your confidence, and hiking skills.
 Have fun and safe trails!